Adekunle Adejuyigbe

-Adekunle “Nodash” Adejuyigbe, is a Nigerian film maker and producer; He has served as a producer and executive producer for several documentaries and commercials for international organisations and is considered one of the most outstanding directors and one of the most sought after cinematographers of the New Nigerian Cinema.
+Adekunle “Nodash” Adejuyigbe, is a Nigerian film maker and producer.
+He has served as a producer and executive producer for several documentaries and commercials for international organisations.

-Adekunle “Nodash” Adejuyigbe commenced his career in a TV network as Producer, Writer and Director of TV shows and documentaries, he ultimately became the Creative Director and Head of Production of the TV network before leaving to start his film production company - Something Unusual Studios.
+Adekunle commenced his career in a TV network as a producer, writer and director of TV shows and documentaries.
+He became the Creative Director and head of production of the TV network before leaving to start his film production company - "Something Unusual Studios".